I've been sitting here all week fighting. Day after day.

 give me balls to the walls and then after a performance I saw him in the lobby and I said so was it balls to the walls?
 He smiled but I'll never know if he was lying.

-can't get it into my bones in a way that'll make it
+get it into my bones in a way

 And what's even worse, this exploration of travel insurance and pre-existing